AmeyaSalvi/AS-TellingStories/FinalReview.md

 *Diving-into the data!*

-### Visual 2: Bar-graph
+## Visual 2: Bar-graph
-#### Bucketing the above words into categories + Percentage distribution of the words across categories (% of total)
+### Bucketing the above words into categories + Percentage distribution of the words across categories (% of total)
-- The thought is to categorize these above given words in large buckets such as stereotypes, Crime & Violence, Race, and Identity, to give an easy interpretation of the categories of words that are commonly associated with women.
+> The thought is to categorize these above given words in large buckets such as stereotypes, Crime & Violence, Race, and Identity, to give an easy interpretation of the categories of words that are commonly associated with women.

-### Visual 3: Line-chart
+## Visual 3: Line-chart
-##### SENSATIONALIZING women-oriented news
+### SENSATIONALIZING women-oriented news
-- This visual is to compare the polarity index (Calculated as extreme positive or negative news), to all the news versus news that are associated with women.
+> This visual is to compare the polarity index (Calculated as extreme positive or negative news), to all the news versus news that are associated with women.
 Hence a simple line graph across the years would give a good overall insight.

-### Visual 4: Scatterplot
+## Visual 4: Scatterplot
-#### How do famous news outlets compare to each other?
+### How do famous news outlets compare to each other?
 (Indicates how is the news sold out to globe)
-- The visualization compares the polarity index of all the news versus news that are associated with women, across different news outlets .
+> The visualization compares the polarity index of all the news versus news that are associated with women, across different news outlets .
 Hence, the scatter plot will allow us to see that most of the news-outlets that sell majority of news, fall into the category of having a higher women-polarized news as compared to the others.

-#### *Conclusion*
+### *Conclusion*
-### Visual 5: Line-chart
+## Visual 5: Line-chart
-#### How has it changed over the years?
+### How has it changed over the years?
 Is it really even changing?
-- This seems to be the last visual of our storyline which aims to show the average number of times categorized or polarized words are being used for women.
+> This seems to be the last visual of our storyline which aims to show the average number of times categorized or polarized words are being used for women.
 It’ll track the trend over the years and see whether there is a change or not.
-.

-# Draft Storyline:
+# Number 5: Draft Storyline (Under a minute!)

-Title:
+Title: Making the cut – (Mis)Representation of women in the news

 Introduction:
 Women were found to make up just 24% of news subjects and sources reported.